skip to main |

 To me, it doesn't seem that the message being sent by the military leaders to the politico's has gotten though.
 The Parliamentary Panel's high-lighting of the heroin issue shows a cultural myopia and a miss-understanding of the war that may actually speed the disillusionment of the Afghan population with NATO.

-constantly establishes new 'forward operating bases' in each capital, in each town until every crossroads has a federal and/or local police presence.
+If we wish to see this through, we need an Afghan Surge, a spreading area of operations that constantly establishes new 'forward operating bases' in each capital, in each town until every crossroads has a federal and/or local police presence.
 At The Same Time, irrigation and electrical infrastructure projects, and training on all levels must move ahead.
 NATO/ACBAR need to be paying farmers to work at improving the value of their land.

 More than 33,000 western soldiers are in Afghanistan now.
 It's going to take perhaps 100,000 soldiers, plus twice as many civil engineers, planners, police, training not to mention MONEY.